March 22nd - 27th 2015

 Short Mornings - Two mornings will begin with a discussion of some of the previous day's tricky hands and finish at the coffee break, leaving free time to explore the Lake District.

-Themes - The major themes of the week will be 'Finding a Trump Fit' & 'Declarer Play - Making a Plan'.
+Themes - The major themes of the week will be ‘Take out Doubles’ & ‘Declarer Play - Entries’.

 Anything else? - The programme is flexible, and can be modified within reason if there is a clear majority wish to do so.
 If you are not familiar with the mechanics of duplicate bridge, please try to play a few sessions of duplicate before the holiday.